testing-cabal/testtools/doc/twisted-support.rst

 ------------------

-testtools provides support for making assertions about synchronous :py:class:`twisted.internet.defer.Deferred`\s.
+testtools provides support for making assertions about synchronous :py:class:`~twisted.internet.defer.Deferred`\s.

-A "synchronous" :py:class:`.Deferred` is one that does not need the reactor or any other asynchronous process in order to fire.
+A "synchronous" :py:class:`~twisted.internet.defer.Deferred` is one that does not need the reactor or any other asynchronous process in order to fire.

-Normal application code can't know when a :py:class:`.Deferred` is going to fire, because that is generally left up to the reactor.
-Well-written unit tests provide fake reactors, or don't use the reactor at all, so that :py:class:`.Deferred`\s fire synchronously.
+Normal application code can't know when a :py:class:`~twisted.internet.defer.Deferred` is going to fire, because that is generally left up to the reactor.
+Well-written unit tests provide fake reactors, or don't use the reactor at all, so that :py:class:`~twisted.internet.defer.Deferred`\s fire synchronously.

-These matchers allow you to make assertions about when and how :py:class:`.Deferred`\s fire, and about what values they fire with.
+These matchers allow you to make assertions about when and how :py:class:`~twisted.internet.defer.Deferred`\s fire, and about what values they fire with.

 See also `Testing Deferreds without the reactor`_ and the `Deferred howto`_.